 (f) An adult relative of the patient who has exhibited special care and concern for the patient and who has maintained regular contact with the patient and who is familiar with the patient’s activities, health, and religious or moral beliefs; or

 (g) A close friend of the patient.

-Of course, our planning tries to avoid the health care proxy, among other matters, but if your loved one becomes incapacitated and a health care surrogate was not created, you can follow this statute and use the DCF affidavit to help your family member.
+Of course, good estate and incapacity planning tries to avoid the health care proxy, among other matters, but if your loved one becomes incapacitated and a health care surrogate was not created, you can follow this statute and use the DCF affidavit (above) to help your family member.